Where Eco Joy Outfitters ends, eempathy begins.

 More specifically, whereas Eco Joy Outfitters focuses upon an introduction to nature, eempathy focuses on furthering the relationship to one that fosters-advances conservation.
 Certainly, Whitman had empathy for nature as evidenced by TIWYSD’s opening line that reads "love the earth and the sun and the animals."

-We further believe, empathy itself is and-or can be viewed through multiple lenses.
-Scientific study, including climate science, insuring access for all, preservation of natural spaces and ecosystems, recreation, artistry, spirituality, wellness, and even private sector interests, to name a few and those most important to the foundation.
+eempathy views conservation through multiple lenses.
+Preservation of natural spaces and ecosystems, insuring access for all, recreation, artistry, spirituality, wellness, and even private sector interests, to name a few.

 Empathy focuses us on our greater identity.
-And to the degree that the answer, at least in part, has to do with you as either an individual or organization having empathy for nature, we’re here to help facilitate your works in conservation, education, and opportunity.
+And to the degree that the answer, at least in part, has to do with your organization having empathy for nature, we’re here to help facilitate your works in conservation, education, and opportunity.

 Our overarching strategic ambition is to put more Whitman in our days.
 But as the strategic ambition to "love the earth and the sun and the animals" is deployed through our grants, we seek a singular outcome, to connect people and nature and joy.